maxxk/programming-languages/presentations/02-Classification.md

 ```

 # Polymorphism
-— a means of making the same operations for different arguments.
+— a means of making the same operations for different types of arguments.

 ## Ad-hoc polymorphism
 ## Subtype polymorphism